Bhumika28661773/Analysis-of-gaze-data-for-engagement/README.md

 5. To get a csv file containing the analysis results, run "analyseGazeSegments.py" file.
 6. Run "User_Engagement_Analysis.ipnb" file to analyse the gaze data

+# Gaze Data file name convention
+The gaze data is saved in a folder named gaze_data.
+This folder has 2 seperate folder that is individual and group.
+The individual folder contains annotations obtained while annotating for single-party interaction whereas group folder contains annotations obtained while annotating for multi-party interaction. the filenames with keyword "xl" contain engagement annotations.
+The first numerical number in the filename suggest the video number on which coder annotated engagement.